cjoakim/azure-cosmos-db-ts-web/README.md

   - **Azure Cosmos DB NoSQL API**
   - **Azure OpenAI**
   - Azure Cognitive Search
-- To provide a working **Node.js, TypeScript** application
+- To provide a working **Node.js, TypeScript starter application**
   - Which uses the **Azure SDK for JavaScript**
   - Azure SDK invoked by the **azu-js** NPM library for ease of use
+  - The popular **Express** web framework is used, suitable for either UI applications or microservices

-The aim is to provide simple and reliable deployments via the use of a Docker image.
+The aim is to provide simple and reliable deployments via the use of a Docker image on DockerHub.

 There are three **deployment modes** - **code, Docker Compose, or Azure Container Instance (ACI)**.
-Choose the mode that best fits your skills and workstation/laptop.
+Choose the mode that best fits your skills and workstation/laptop configuration.

 <p align="center">
   <img src="docs/architecture.png" width="100%">